olvaffe/olv-notes/firmwares/uefi.md

   - Copy your bootloader to `EFI/Boot/bootx64.efi` to make it the default
   - Windows 7 insists ESP to be FAT32.
 So use it.
   - `efibootmgr` is a userspace tool to manipulate `EFI/`

+## EDK2 PXE

+- `EfiPxeBcDiscover` performs the pxe discovery sequence
+  - `PxeBcDhcp4Discover` builds the dhcpv4 discovery packet
+    - it asks for a bunch of dhcp options
+  - `PxeBcParseDhcp4Packet` parses the dhcpv4 offer packet
+    - `mInterestedDhcp4Tags` lists the options to parse
+    - if there is no dhcp message type option (53), this is a bootp offer
+      - the boot file is given by boot file option (67)
+    - else if there is the vendor class id option (60) and it is `PXEClient`, this is a pxe offer
+      - if there is the vendor specific option (43), it is further parsed to distinguish between pxe 1.0 and binl (microsoft?)
+    - else, this is a dhcpv4-only offer